 Behind the windows, prosperity and peace

 A bit of heat is her simple prayer

 Would a single stick of the bundle be missed?

 The dream fades, disappears on the wind

 Miracles exist, but not for this child

-A second stick and it flares up in her hand
+A second stick, it flares up in her hand

 A banquet appears when it ignites

-A roast goose, how can that goose can live?!
+A roast goose, how can that goose be alive?!

 A dream that vanishes, it only takes a moment.

 A third flame shows the splendid shine of a twinkling Christmas tree that disappears into the night.

 They rise up to decorate the heavens.

 One star in the heavens races past the others, recalled is what grandmother said:

 'A shooting star, a soul will travel

 To heavenly peace, to God's Paradise'

-To the intimate heat of your heavenly Peace
+To the intimate warmth of your heavenly peace.

 And see, in grandmothers arms she flies this earth.